Click here to use Google translate to read in your language.

 Various jurisdictions around the world have passed laws against LGTBQIA+ conversion therapy.
-However, the same underlying techniques of torture and dehumanising coercion continue to be applied to young autistic children and other vulnerable people, as can be seen in this description of the scope of Applied Behaviour Analysis (ABA):
+However, the same underlying techniques of coercion continue to be applied to young Autistic children and other vulnerable people, as can be seen in this description of the scope of Applied Behaviour Analysis (ABA):

 ABA has applications with a wide variety of client groups including those with intellectual and other disabilities, autism spectrum, childhood onset behavioural disorders, and people in brain injury rehabilitation and dementia care.

 To obscure the intent and the traumatising effects of ABA, it is sometimes branded as Early Start Denver Model (EDSM) or Positive Behaviour Support (PBS).
 In some countries ABA is also sold under further names that relate to local derivatives of the approach.

 Any legislation which is so selective as to ban only “conversion therapies” that target a person’s sexual orientation, gender identity, or gender expression is in itself discriminatory.
 If a government moves to ban the mistreatment of one minority in a particular manner but neglects similar mistreatment of other minorities it is more than negligent, it is actively legitimising prejudice.

 In July 2023 the American Medical Association announced the withdrawal of explicit support for Applied Behaviour Analysis.

 This is a big positive development for the Autistic human rights movement, but it does not protect Autistic people from abuse and exploitation until harmful practices such as ABA are banned.

 Now is the time for the governments all around the world to act and to ban all forms of “conversion therapy”.
 The time for change is now.